piax/go-byzskip/README.md

 Our ByzSkip implementation codes are located in the byzskip directory.

-* byzskip - ByzSkip modules
+* byzskip - a library for ByzSkip
-* ayame - real&sim abstract execution modules
+* ayame - a real&sim abstract execution library

 ## Command Line Tools